dawickizer/qwicki/README.md

 Provision AWS Resources
 -----------------
-1. Provision a `Kubernetes Cluster` by running `eksctl create cluster --name mean --region us-east-1 --node-type t2.micro --nodes 2 --managed` (you can tweak these settings to your liking).
+1. Provision a `Kubernetes Cluster` by running `eksctl create cluster --name qwicki --region us-east-1 --node-type t2.micro --nodes 2 --managed` (you can tweak these settings to your liking).
 This will take about 10-15 minutes to provision the AWS Resources
 2. While the resources are provisioning log in to `AWS Console` and check `CloudFormation` to verify a stack is being provisioned.
-You should see a `eksctl-mean-cluster` stack with a status of `CREATE_IN_PROGRESS` (https://console.aws.amazon.com/cloudformation)
+You should see a `eksctl-qwicki-cluster` stack with a status of `CREATE_IN_PROGRESS` (https://console.aws.amazon.com/cloudformation)
-3. Sometimes when you run the `eksctl create cluster...` command you will get an error message in the terminal like: `Cannot create cluster 'mean' because us-east-1e, the targeted availability zone, does not currently have sufficient capacity to support the cluster.
+3. Sometimes when you run the `eksctl create cluster...` command you will get an error message in the terminal like: `Cannot create cluster 'qwicki' because us-east-1e, the targeted availability zone, does not currently have sufficient capacity to support the cluster.
 Retry and choose from these availability zones: us-east-1a, us-east-1b, us-east-1c, us-east-1d, us-east-1f` and you will notice your `CloudFormation` stack has a status of `ROLLBACK_IN_PROGRESS`.
-If this happens then DELETE the `CloudFormation` stack via the `AWS Console` and rerun the `eksctl create cluster --name mean --region us-east-1 --zones us-east-1a,us-east-1b --node-type t2.micro --nodes 2 --managed` command with the `--zones` flag specified with two of the recommended availability zones from the error message.
+If this happens then DELETE the `CloudFormation` stack via the `AWS Console` and rerun the `eksctl create cluster --name qwicki --region us-east-1 --zones us-east-1a,us-east-1b --node-type t2.micro --nodes 2 --managed` command with the `--zones` flag specified with two of the recommended availability zones from the error message.
 4. Upon successful launch of a `Kubernetes Cluster` you can look over your provioned resources in the `AWS Console` by navigating to `Elastic Kubernetes Service` (https://console.aws.amazon.com/eks) which will display your cluster info.
 You can also check the `EC2` instances that are being used for your `Kubernetes Cluster` by navigating to `EC2` (https://console.aws.amazon.com/ec2)
 5. Now that the `Kubernetes Cluster` is provioned on `AWS EKS` you can iteract with it via `kubectl` on the command line. `eksctl` automatically makes updates to your `~/.kube` directory upon successsful provioning of `AWS` resources for the `Kubernetes Cluster` on your local machine so that you dont have to worry about configuration
 6. Some key commands to run to interact with your `Kubernetes Cluster` after you follow the deployment steps below: